lucpitre/AvidBots-Chalange/README.md

 ## Start Up

-To run project run the follow in command line:
+To run project run the following in command line:

 ```
 npm install